Package Torello.Java

 fileFilter - If the programmer using this method would like to maintain some control in deciding which files are deleted, then he/she must provide a Java java.util.function.Predicate<FileNode> which makes these decisions regarding which files to remove, and which files to leave alone.

-FILTER PREDICATE BEHAVIOR: This filter Predicate<FileNode> will return TRUE to indicate that the file in question should be deleted, and FALSE if no delete is needed.
+Filter Predicate Behavior: This filter (Predicate<FileNode>) should return TRUE to indicate that the predicated file should be deleted.
+This filter-Predicate must return FALSE if a delete isn't necessary.

-NOTE: This parameter may be null, and if it is it shall just be ignored.
-This is the default case, and all files found in each-and-every-level of the source directory tree will be deleted.
+Note: This parameter may be null, and if it is, it shall be ignored.
+This is the default behavior.
+In this situation, all files found in each-and-every-level of the source directory tree will be deleted.

 dirFilter - If the programmer using this method would like to skip entire branches of the source directory tree, then implement a java predicate that identifies which sub-directories (read: 'branches') of the source directory-tree should be skipped.
 This parameter (a java.util.function.Predicate<FileNode>) shall receive file-system directories (not files!) as input to its public boolean test() method, and if this method returns FALSE, the branch that was passed to the Predicate shall be skipped entirely by this delete-routine.

-NOTE: If this parameter is null, it shall just be ignored.
-This is the default case, and when this parameter is null, all branches (all sub-directories) of the FileNode parameter 'fn' shall be put through the deletion process.
+Note: If this parameter is null, it shall just be ignored.
+This is the default behavior.
+When this parameter is null, all branches (all sub-directories) of the FileNode parameter 'fn' will be put through the recursive deletion process.

 Returns: